The drone of the crop duster drifts through my window

 A murder of crows caw from the top of a tree

-Bjorn at dVerse Poets gave us a poem from Pablo Neuvda's Book of Questions, Why do trees concal their roots? as a miniprompt because, says Bjorn "I prefer questions to answers."
+And for dVerse Poets who gave us a poem from Pablo Neuvda's Book of Questions, Why do trees concal their roots? a poem that prefers questions to answers."

 Seems we always have a tradeoff.
 Crop dusting and food or...